-Join Tammy Coron for an in-depth discussion in this video Understanding services, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Understanding services, part of iOS HomeKit Quick Start.

 - [Voiceover] Once you understand about homes…and accessories, you're ready to move on to services.…Services are your direct access…to the characteristics of an accessory.…For example, a light bulb service…may include characteristics…like name, power state, brightness, hue and saturation.…These are things we talked about before.…But an accessory can also include…an accessory information service.…The characteristics here would include things like…manufacturer, name, model, serial number, you get the idea.…

 Before you're able to modify any of the characteristics…of an accessory, you first have to access the services.…This is done using the services array…of the accessory object.…Here we're simply adding the services,…to a services array that we can use in our app.…Now that we have the services we can start modifying…and updating the values of the characteristics.…

 - What's new in HomeKit?

 - Using the HomeKit Accessory Simulator